mksinicus/my-rmd-stylesheets/README.md

 ## Build and usage

-You will need [Dart SASS](https://sass-lang.com/dart-sass) and [Just](https://github.com/casey/just) to build, and [Clean CSS](https://github.com/clean-css/clean-css) to minimize.
+You will need [Dart SASS](https://sass-lang.com/dart-sass) and [Nushell](https://github.com/nushell/nushell) to build, and [Clean CSS](https://github.com/clean-css/clean-css) to minimize.
-I personally use Nushell, but I believe it would be easy to translate these building commands into Bash.
 Or you can just download the output inside the `target/` directory.

 However, these styles are to be used with my template files, which are not